Geuthur/aa-taxsystem/README.md

 - TAXSYSTEM_LOGGER_USE: `True / False` - Set to use own Logger File

-If you set up TAXSYSTEM_LOGGER_USE to `True` you need to add the following code below:
+If you set up TAXSYSTEM_LOGGER_USE to `True` you need to add the following code below and ensure you have permission on logs folder:

 ```python
 LOGGING_TAXSYSTEM = {